-5) Qualifications of the Research Team -- Name, address, telephone number, and pertinent background information must be provided for the Principal Investigator bearing responsibility for the project.
-The same information is required for other participating research team members.
+- 5) Organizational Chart -- Include a chart showing the relationship and responsibilities of each team member.
+Names, titles/responsibilities, and employers should be adequate. - 6) Qualifications of the Project Team -- Name, address, telephone number, email address, and pertinent background information must be provided for the Principal Investigator bearing responsibility for the project.